zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 ### Benefits of the enhanced report

+- **Accept diffs and update baselines**: One of the significant advantages of the enhanced report is the ability to accept differences and update baselines directly from the report.
+If intentional changes were made to the UI, you can approve these changes with a single click, updating the baseline images for future test runs.
 - **Lightweight and shareable**: The enhanced Applitools HTML report is lightweight and can be easily shared.
 You can commit it to source control or send it as an email attachment without worrying about large file sizes.
 - **Standalone viewing**: You don't need to be logged in to Applitools Eyes or even have an Applitools account to view the test results, checkpoint images, and diffs.
 This makes it convenient for team members or stakeholders who don't have access to Applitools.
+- **Security and permissions**: Only approved users can view baseline images and update baselines.
+This is crucial for enterprise customers or teams dealing with sensitive user data or intellectual property included in baseline images.
 - **Always up-to-date**: The report remains up to date with the latest batch resolution, ensuring that you always have the most current information at your fingertips.

 ![report main page](/img/report-main-page.png)